 Things to do in Sydney for older kids can feel few and far between.
-It can be tough entertaining older kids who no longer want to visit Taronga Zoo (what’s wrong with them!?), and a ferry ride just ain’t cutting it any more.
+It can be tough entertaining tweens and teens who no longer want to visit Taronga Zoo (what’s wrong with them!?), and a ferry ride just ain’t cutting it any more.

 By Amanda Nicholls

-Whether you live in Sydney or are just visiting, Amanda Nicholls, Editor-in-Chief of Entertain My Tribe, has got you covered.
-Amanda has visited Sydney from top to bottom with her kids, so she knows all the cool things for tweens and teens to do in and around the city.
-Whether you’re cashed up or going mega-cheap, there will be something here that will entertain your own tribe.
+Whether you live in Sydney or are just visiting, Amanda Nicholls has got you covered.
+Amanda has visited Sydney from top to bottom with her kids, so she knows all the cool things for older kids to do in and around the city.
+Whether you’re cashed up or planning on going mega-cheap, there will be something here that will entertain your own tribe.
 Enjoy your adventures.

 Sydney for older kids